-- template The name of the xsl template. - css A list of CSS filenames separated by whitespace.
-These files will get included in the final file with "all" as the media specification. - css-<media> A list of CSS filenames separated by whitespace.
+- template The name of the xsl template. - CSS A list of CSS filenames separated by whitespace.
+These files will get included in the final file with "all" as the media specification.

+- css-<media> A list of CSS filenames separated by whitespace.
 These files will get included in the final file with the media given in the parameter.
 So the files listed for the parameter "css-print" will get "print" as their media specification and a key like "css-screen,print" will return media "screen,print". - js-header A list of filenames separated by whitespace.
 These files will get included in the target file as header script links. - js-body A list of filenames separated by whitespace.
 These files will get included in the target file as script links at the end of the file.
-The files impress.js, impressConsole.js and hovercraft.js typically need to be included here.

-• resource A list of filenames separated by whitespace that will be copied to the target directory, but nothing else is done with them.
-Images and fonts used by CSS will be copied anyway, but other resources may be added here.
+The files impress.js, impressConsole.js and hovercraft.js typically need to be included here. - resources A list of filenames separated by whitespace that will be copied to the target directory, but nothing else is done with them.
+Images and fonts used by CSS will be copied anyway, but other resources may be added here. - resource-directories A list of directory names separated by whitespace.
+These will be treated like resources above, ie only copied to the target directory.
+The directory contents will be copied recursively, but hidden files (like files starting with a . are ignored.